Darlington Collection: Scope of the collection

 The focus of the collection is on early American history and literature, and also includes rare maps and atlases, works on ornithology and natural history, and early travel narratives.
 O'Hara Darlington also contributed his collections of Victorian literature, sporting books, and works of illustrators and caricaturists.
 Since the Darlington's donation, the collection has been added to through gifts by other individuals and organizations, particularly its content on the history of Western Pennsylvania.

 Photographs

-The photographic collection icontains 154 photographs taken by Edith Dennison Darlington Ammon and O'Hara Darlington taken around and in the family home in Guyasuta and the nearby community.
+The photographic collection contains 154 photographs taken by Edith Dennison Darlington Ammon and O'Hara Darlington taken around and in the family home in Guyasuta and the nearby community.
 The photographs span the years from 1885 through 1888.
 The photographs are bound in five albums.
 They recorded family, friends, and leisure activities.
 These photographs by Edith and O'Hara are noted for their artistic approach to photography.

 Edith and O'Hara were active members of the Pittsburgh Amateur Photographers’ Society.
 The organization also was a social club and was established in May 1885.